 The U.S. Department of Veterans Affairs successfully applied for the creation of new Category III CPT codes for health coaching through the American Medical Association, which went into effect in early 2020.
 CPT codes make up the language for coding medical services, allowing for submission to insurance, and Category III refers to temporary codes whose main purpose are to collect data and assess health outcomes from particular services.

 The use of these codes recognizes the true value of Health Coaches, demonstrating that the services they provide can drastically improve patient’s health outcomes.
 The eventual creation of permanent CPT codes for health coaching will allow people to submit their health coaching appointments for insurance coverage.

-This will be the single biggest catalyst for the profession when his occurs.
-It may also be the single biggest act that reverses the health crisis, as it will expand access to health services that are so underutilized today: seeing someone who can actually help implement the diet and lifestyle changes necessary to improve health.
+This will be the single biggest catalyst for the profession when this occurs.
+It may also be the single biggest act that reverses the health crisis, as it will expand access to health services that are so underutilized today: seeing someone who can help implement the diet and lifestyle changes necessary to improve health.

 3. With corporations